edgedb/edgedb-examples/docs-chatbot/README.md

 - `OPENAI_API_KEY`: should be set to the API KEY that you created in your OpenAI profile,

-- `TLS_SECURITY`: should be set to "insecure" (and used only in development, not in prod).
+- `EDGEDB_CLIENT_TLS_SECURITY`: should be set to "insecure" (and used only in development, not in prod).

+- `EDGEDB_DSN`: this you can get by running `edgedb instance credentials --insecure-dsn` in the terminal.

 After setting the environment variables, install the dependencies with: